cloudfoundry/docs-book-cloudfoundry/README.md

 # Cloud Foundry Documentation

-This project can publishes the Cloud Foundry documentation as a web application.
+This project publishes the Cloud Foundry documentation as a web application.

 ## What's in this Repo